-It’s World Food Day on 16 October and a reminder to all of us that food and food waste is a problem on a global scale.
-A Hong Kong mama offers practical solutions that all of us can implement in our daily lives.
+As the holiday season rolls around, it’s a good reminder to all of us that food and food waste is a problem on a global scale.
+But the problem closer to home in Hong Kong might shock you more than you realise.
+A Hong Kong mama offers practical solutions that we can all implement in our daily lives, especially around Christmas time.

 Why should you and I care about food waste?
 Two numbers explain why: 3,000 tonnes and 20%.
 The number 3,000 irks me.
 Let me share why it might irk you too.
 Did you know that 3,000 tonnes of food waste get sent to the landfills in Hong Kong, each day?
 3,000 tonnes.
-That’s the weight of 15,000,000 mooncakes from the Mid-Autumn Festival, or 430,000 Thanksgiving and Christmas turkeys.
-It’s the weight of 250 double-decker buses getting transported to already overflowing landfills.
+That’s the weight of:

 If this number alone is not shocking enough, the second number that gets me out of bed is 20%.
-20% of Hong Kong’s population live below the poverty line.
-This means one in five individuals in our city have food insecurity, or the lack of confidence to obtain three meals a day, and rely on government subsidies and NGOs like Feeding Hong Kong, J-Life and YWAM Tuen Mun for food handouts.
+20% of Hong Kong’s population lives below the poverty line.
+This means one in five individuals in our city have food insecurity (don’t know if they can obtain three meals a day) and rely on government subsidies and NGOs like Feeding Hong Kong, J-Life and YWAM Tuen Mun for food handouts.

 How can there be such a huge disparity and imbalance of resources on a small island like Hong Kong?
-When I see these two numbers positioned next to each other, I know that the fight against food waste in our city is even more imperative.
+When I see these two numbers (3,000 tonnes of food waste and 20% below the poverty line) positioned next to each other, I know that the fight against food waste in our city is even more imperative.
 Our efforts can feed the hungry while omitting waste at the source.

-Feeding Hong Kong is hoping to teach Hongkongers how to get the best use of their food supplies.
+Feeding Hong Kong has been trying to teach Hongkongers how to get the best use of their food supplies.

 - Best Before dates refer to the quality of food but is still safe to consume.